 The name Destouteville reached English shores for the first time with the ancestors of the Destouteville family as they migrated following the Norman Conquest of 1066.
 The Destouteville family lived in Cumberland.
 Their name, however, is a reference to Estouteville-en-Caux, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Destouteville family

 The surname Destouteville was first found in Cumberland where they held a family seat as Lords of the Manor and Barons of Lydesdale Castle on the western borders of England and Scotland.
-This ancient family were derived d'Estouteville-en-Caux in Normandy where the family held the Castle Ambriers and Robert d'Estouteville was Governor of the Castle 11 years prior to the Battle of Hastings, in 1055, and defended it against the Count of Anjou
+This ancient family were derived d'Estouteville-en-Caux in Normandy where the family held the Castle Ambriers and Robert d'Estouteville was Governor of the Castle 11 years prior to the Battle of Hastings, in 1055, and defended it against the Count of Anjou.

-.
 They also held the Castle of Rames, to the west of Bolbec, in the arrondisement of LeHavre.
 Of this branch, Roger, brother of Herluin is claimed to be the true ancestor of the Estouteville family.
 Herluin was founder and first Abbot of the Abbey of Bec.

 Roger was at the Battle of Hastings as recorded in the Wace poem.
 They were granted extensive lands in England after the Conquest, particularly in Yorkshire and the north country.
 They were described as men of great power, warlike habits, and held vast territorial possessions.

 One branch of the family was found at Dalham in Suffolk in early times.
 "Dalham Hall, [was] formerly the residence of the family of Stuteville."

 Important Dates for the Destouteville family

 This web page shows only a small excerpt of our Destouteville research.
 Another 185 words (13 lines of text) covering the years 1180, 1253, 1106, 1106, 1138, 1186, 1283, 1273 and 1283 are included under the topic Early Destouteville History in all our PDF Extended History products and printed products wherever possible.

 Destouteville Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Stutteville, Stuteville, Stootville, Stooteville, Stutville, Stutvill, Stuttvill, Stutevill, Stuttevill, Stoutteville, Stouteville, d`Estouteville, Estouteville, Estuteville, Estutteville, Estoutteville and many more.

 Early Notables of the Destouteville family (pre 1700)

 Outstanding amongst the family at this time was Robert II de Stuteville, one of the northern barons who commanded the English at the battle of the Standard in August...
-Another 28 words (2 lines of text) are included under the topic Early Destouteville Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Destouteville family to Ireland